Office of the Registrar

 student no longer attends class, the student is considered to have ceased attendance at the

-Students returning from a LOA must contact the Registrar’s Office or Academic Dean before registering for classes.
+Students returning from a LOA must contact the Registrar’s Office or Chief Academic Officer before registering for classes.
 It is the responsibility of the student to be aware of any policy and/or curriculum changes.

 Students who have not attended the University for one year or more, must apply for re-admission and must meet the current entrance requirements.